chrbayer84/PSTRotator_RCA_VH126R/README.md

 Wiring
 Arduino Pin 3 to LED Anode (long leg)
-Arduino Power GND to 330Ohm to LED Cathode (short leg) Arduino Pin 12 and GND to switch or jumper to support 180 degrees instead of 360.
+Arduino Power GND to 330Ohm to LED Cathode (short leg)
+Optional: Arduino Pin 12 to switch and then GND support 180 degrees instead of 360 when shorted